AaronTraas/Notes/Recipes/Casciatelli.md

 4. Knead until smooth.
 5. Split into two portions, cover in bowl.
 Set aside.
 6. Combine all ingredients for filling in a large bowl.
 Mix until smooth.
 7. Roll out one of the portions of dough.
 If the dough is tough to work with, cover with a towel and rest another 10-15 minutes.
+Roll to about 2mm thick.
+8. Cut into 6-8" rounds.
+9.